Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 - the visible script is plane-based
 - some sign structure has been described through linearized or keyboardable forms
 - its public materials emphasize writing practice, handwriting, and script culture more than standards infrastructure
-- any stronger claim about its current software ecosystem should be documented separately before publication

 This is a real script conception, not merely notation.